TechnicalParadox/GeminiProjectAssistant/readme.md

 2. Open installation directory.
 3. Create config.json to your specifications according to config.json-template.
 4. Create your .env file according to the .env-template.
-3. Create config.json to your specifications according to config.json-template.
-4. Create your .env file according to the .env-template.
 5. Open terminal in the installation directory.
 6. Run `pip install -r requirements.txt`
 6. Run `python3 ./project_assistant_v1.py`